How is your morning routine going?

 Watch the video, or scroll down to read more…

-What’s the first step to a radically easier off-to-school morning?
-Slow down!
+The first step to a radically easier off-to-school morning is to slow down!

-It’s natural that we’re in a rush or very conscious of time in the morning.
+It’s natural that we’re in a rush in the morning.
 We’re thinking of getting the children to school or nursery on time, or getting ourselves to work on time after that.
 But when we’re in a rush, children don’t feel us present to them.
 In fact, we’re not really present to them.
 We’re focused on our thoughts and children find that really hard because they need our presence to feel okay.

 When we’re not present and we’re dashing here and there, they throw things in our path just to slow us down and bring us into the moment – even if in a negative way – and that’s when we get tricky behaviour.
 That’s why I say, start by slowing down and you’ll find that things go much more easily, and you have time for step number two.